RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 ### Teaching Assistant
 Feiko Ritsema
 ## Introduction
 The Hestia Home Automation System, developed by the clients, aims to make home automation simple again.
 The local server infrastructure that facilitates communication and control of the various peripherals in one's home has been implemented by the clients.
-In addition to this local server, an Android application has been pre-made by the client and is available for reference.
+In addition to this local server, an Android application has been made by the client and is available for reference.
 As it stands users of Hestia are unable to access their home servers outside of their local network.
 This coupled with the lack of client side interfacing, limits ease of use and widespread adoption of the Hestia system.
 To improve on this, we will develop a web based interface for Hestia.
 For this, there are two main systems under consideration: the front-end (the user interface with which the client interacts), and the back-end (which serves as a middleman between local Hestia servers and their users).
 This document describes the functioning of these systems, their interaction, and the motivation behind their underlying design choices.
 ### Overview